 Your Trust Must Own the Policy

 If you own your life insurance policy, the Internal Revenue Service (IRS) considers it part of your estate for estate tax purposes.
 It contributes to your estate's value.
-However, if you create an irrevocable life insurance trust, the trust can purchase the policy instead.
+However, if you create an irrevocable life insurance trust, the trust can own the policy instead.
 To avoid estate taxes, your trust must also be the beneficiary of the policy.

 You Must Give Up Control